Suffolk County Construction Accident Attorney

 If the workers’ compensation insurance provider denies your claim, they must provide a reason.
 You can request a review by the Workers’ Compensation Board within 30 days of your denial.
 If their medical examiners cannot resolve the issue, they may schedule a hearing before a workers’ compensation judge.
 Should the judge fail to rule in your favor, you still have the option to appeal the decision within 30 days.

 As soon as you receive a claim decision you do not agree with, you may benefit from speaking with a construction accident attorney in Suffolk County right away.
 Trantolo & Trantolo, LLC’s workers’ comp attorneys can explain the process and guide you through the hearing and appeal.
+Contact us online or call us 24/7 to learn more about how we can help you.

 Benefits You Could Receive for a Workers’ Comp Construction Accident Claim in Suffolk County